-December 14,
+December 14, 2010

 Assets acquired:

 Current assets \$ 2,954

 Property, plant & equipment 1,295

 Backlog 170

 Customer relationships 2,700

 Tradename 2,500

 Permits 10,300

 Goodwill 6,914

 Other assets 14

 Total assets acquired 26,847

-Liabilities assumed:

 Current liabilities 1,910

 Deferred income tax liability 5,924

 Total liabilities assumed 7,834

-Purchase price \$ 19,013
+Purchase price \$19,013

---------------------------------------

 The fair values of the assets acquired and liabilities assumed were determined using one of three valuation approaches: (i) market; (ii) income; and (iii) cost.
 The selection of a particular method for a given asset depended on the reliability of available data and the nature of the asset, among other considerations.
 The market approach, which estimates the value for a subject asset based on available market pricing for comparable assets, was utilized for work in process inventory.
 The income approach, which estimates the value for a subject asset based on the present value of cash flows projected to be generated by the asset, was used for certain intangible assets such as permits, tradename and backlog.
 The projected cash flows were discounted at a required rate of return that reflects the relative risk of the Energy Steel transaction and the time value of money.
 The projected cash flows for each asset considered multiple factors, including current revenue from existing customers, the competition-limiting effect of nuclear permits due to the significant time, effort and resources required to obtain them, and expected profit margins giving consideration to historical and expected margins.
-The cost or replace a given asset reflects the estimated replacement cost for the asset, less an allowance for loss in value due to depreciation or obsolescence, with specific consideration given to economic obsolescence if indicated.
+The cost approach was used for the majority of personal property, raw materials inventory and customer relationships.
+The cost to replace a given asset reflects the estimated replacement cost for the asset, less an allowance for loss in value due to depreciation or obsolescence, with specific consideration given to economic obsolescence if indicated.